Skwerl23/covid-compiler/README.md

 This is a tool to compare covid data compiled from multiple sources - Built on windows, doesn't support linux/mac by default see below

 Currently it compiles John Hopkins, covidtracking.com and CDC Excess death numbers.
+Version 0.2 updated:
+    added cases count chart.

-Please note, that by default, it checks the servers no more than once every 6 hours to minimize web usage.
+Please note, that by default, it checks the servers no more than once every 6 hours to minimize web usage/ddos possibilities.

 EXAMPLE: python3 main.py

----this will run the code, generate the html document and open it in your default browser
+---this will run the code, and run a local server housing the dash board on port 8050

 ![alt text](https://github.com/Skwerl23/covid-compiler/blob/master/example.png?raw=true)

-DEPENDENCIES: Plotly, Pandas
+DEPENDENCIES: Dash, Plotly, Pandas

 I plan to upgrade the options and layout over time